 Over the next four years, healthy, routine communication between the NCLGA and its member communities will be built.
 This means increased general information about the association, awareness of other communities’ activities, and up-to-date knowledge regarding resolutions.

 To read the full Strategic Plan, please visit here.

 This year's event will be an exciting opportunity to connect with officials from all levels of government, First Nations, and industry representatives.

 The 2015 AGM & Convention will take place from May 6th - 8th, 2015.
 The conference will be located at the Prince George Civic Centre.
-Blocks of rooms for attendees have been reserved at both the Ramada Hotel and the Coast Inn of the North.
+Blocks of rooms for attendees are still available at the Ramada Hotel.

 To view the agenda, list of up-to-date sponsorship opportunities, or registration page, please visit the City of Prince George's event page here.